fire-eggs/octopus/README.md

 ### System Requirements ###

 * For use: .NET Framework 4.5
-* For development: Visual Studio 2015
+* For development: Visual Studio 2013

-## Installation ##

-You can download and install this application from: https://github.com/covalition/octopus/releases

 ## Screenshots ##